Tennis Elbow In Children?

-There are some kids, between 2-5 years old, who might complain of pain over the outside of their elbow, a common site of complain for tennis elbow.
+There are some kids, between 2-5 years old, who may complain of pain over the outside of their elbow.
+This is a common site of complaint for tennis elbow.
 However, is it possible?
 Chances are, the child might be suffering from either a subluxed or dislocated radial head from the annular ligament that holds the radial head to the ulnar.

 Some children enjoy getting swung around in circles by adults.
-When the child is swung around, the centrifugal force created by this swinging and with the adults holding onto the kids palm or wrist, this could cause the radial bone to be pulled out of position.
-The subluxation or even dislocation of the radial head is due to the laxity of the annular ligament of the radial head as the ligament is not fully developed and the strength of the ligament is still weak.
-Other common causes are forcefully pulling the child upwards either in a bid to prevent them from falling or forcing them up a sidewalk.
+When the child is swung around, centrifugal force is created by this swinging with the adults holding onto the kids palm or wrist.
+This could cause the radial bone to be pulled out of position.
+The subluxation, or even dislocation of the radial head, is due to the laxity of the annular ligament of the radial head.
+This ligament is not fully developed, and the strength of the ligament is still weak.
+Other common causes are forcefully pulling the child upwards.
+This is either in a bid to prevent them from falling, or forcing them up a sidewalk.

 The child will most commonly cry out in pain almost immediately.
 The child be reluctant to move their arm.
-They may dangle their arm by the side of their body and in certain cases, their forearm might be turned inwards.
-The pain site is at the forward-facing outer corner of the elbow but some may feel that the pain is similar to the site of a tennis elbow.
-Immediate action would need to be taken as a delay of more than 12 hours may result in longer management and even a cast may be required to treat the problem.
+They may dangle their arm by the side of their body.
+In certain cases, their forearm might be turned inwards.
+The pain site is at the forward-facing outer corner of the elbow.
+However, some may feel that the pain is similar to the site of a tennis elbow.
+Immediate action would need to be taken.
+A delay of more than 12 hours may result in longer management, and a cast may even be required to treat the problem.

 This condition is normally diagnosed based on the event(s) that had led to the incidence of the pain.There are some assessments of the arm where the doctor or physiotherapist can confirm the diagnosis.
 X-rays are usually not required unless the doctor or physiotherapists feels that there could be other problems like a fracture.